-The representatives of the underwriters have advised us that the shares will be offered to the public at the offering price indicated on the cover page of this prospectus supplement.
-The underwriters may allow to selected dealers a concession not in excess of \$ per share and such dealers may reallow a concession not in excess of \$ per share to certain other dealers.
-After the shares are released for sale to the public, the representatives may change the offering price and the concessions.
+The underwriters have advised us that the shares will be offered to the public at the offering price indicated on the cover page of this prospectus supplement.
+The underwriters may allow to selected dealers a concession not in excess of \$4.25 per share and such dealers may reallow a concession not in excess of \$0.10 per share to certain other dealers.
+After the shares are released for sale to the public, the underwriters may change the offering price and the concessions.